ys-zong/VL-ICL/index.md

 ## Citation
 ```
 @article{zong2024vlicl,
-  title={VL-ICL Bench: The Devil in the Details of Benchmarking Multimodal In-Context Learning},
+  title={VL-ICL Bench: The Devil in the Details of Multimodal In-Context Learning},
   author={Zong, Yongshuo and Bohdal, Ondrej and Hospedales, Timothy},
   journal={arXiv preprint arXiv:2403.13164},
   year={2024}